PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_zou.md

 <tr class="odd">
 <td>Achievement, mastery, cleverness, creativity</td>
 <td></td>
 <td>0 Topis is interesting and creative.
-But somehow unfinished.</td>
+But the analysis is somehow unfinished.</td>
 <td></td>
 </tr>
 <tr class="even">
 <td>Ease of access for instructor, compliance with course conventions for submitted work</td>
 <td></td>
+<td></td>
-<td>0 There is only one folder of a team member and the code can run.
+<td>- There is only one folder of a team member and the code can run.
 Some folders are empty.
 The makefile can run but it is not completed.</td>
-<td></td>
 </tr>
 </tbody>
 </table>